Docs Home → Atlas App Services

 Add a new field to each document with a name that matches the new schema, and copy the value from the old field into it

-If you change a property's type while keeping the name, this is a breaking or destructive change to both the server-side schema and the client-side object model.
+Changing a property's type is a breaking change to both the server-side schema and the client-side object model.

 Warning